xFEF0/fcc_ShoppingCartBackendJavaProject/README.md

 # fcc_ShoppingCartBackendJavaProject
+## Description
+This project is based on the [dream-shops](https://github.com/dailycodework/dream-shops) project by dailycodework, following the video on [YouTube](https://www.youtube.com/watch?v=oGhc5Z-WJSw).
-Spring Boot, Spring Security, JWT Course by dailycodework‬
+It is designed to help us learn and build applications using Spring Boot, Spring Security, JWT.‬

+## Features
+- Spring Boot
+- Spring Security
+- JWT